 - Shape of sperm (morphology)

 - Semen Volume and Concentration.
 The seminal fluid (semen) itself is analyzed for abnormalities.
 The color is checked and should be whitish-gray.

 The amount of semen is important.
 Most men ejaculate 2.5 - 5 milliliters (mL) (1/2 - 1 teaspoon) of semen.
 Either significantly higher or lower amounts can be a sign of prostate problems, blockage, or retrograde ejaculation.

 - An absence of semen fructose (sugar) may indicate obstruction in the vas deferens or epididymis.

 - Low levels of a substance called inhibin B, which is produced only in the testes, may indicate blockage or other defects in the seminiferous tubules.

 - Low levels of another compound, alpha-glucosidase, may also indicate blockage in the epididymis.

 Check out the parameters for the analysis here.

 The good news is there are many options for treating most male-factor infertility.
 Treatment, of course, depends on the issue and may require medication and surgery.
 If it's simply low sperm count or mobility than IVF may be a good option.
 Should you seek fertility help, always ask 1) if your condition can be treated in other ways 2) know why a test or procedure is recommended 3) what the results could mean and, 4) and the statistical success rate.

-Connect with us via social!
+We would love to friends!
+Connect with us on social!